ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/table.rst

 .. method:: set_data($table_data = NULL)

-  If you only need single page sorting, this function lets you set the named column data directly ::
+  If you only need single page sorting, this method lets you set the named column data directly ::

     ee()->table->set_data(array(